-State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans; and
+State-designated Flexible Spending Account (FSA) and Health Reimbursement Account (HRA) plans.

-Membership dues in professional/job-related organizations when thirty percent (30%) of eligible members request deductions.

-Deductions for membership dues of an employee organization, association, or union shall only be made upon the express written consent of the employee.
-This consent may be revoked by the employee at any time by written notice to the employer.

 Employees who have past due balances on accounts with the district, such as preschool tuition, daycare tuition, meal charges, parking fees/fines, etc., may have those amounts deducted from their normal pay with a consent form.
 Employees who owe funds at the time of termination of employment or on June 1 of the school year, will have those funds deducted as a payroll deduction on their final pay.
 In the event there is a large amount owed to the district as of June 1, the amount owed may be deducted from more than one paycheck in the month of June.03.1211/03.2211

 Cafeteria Plan